Increment - Engage - Deliver

 If it annoys you every day, you eventually stop noticing it.
 It becomes familiar, so people build workarounds and carry on.
 The cost keeps accruing quietly, until ‘normal’ is harder than it needs to be and nobody can quite see why.

-Many improvement programmes fail when they’re imposed on the people doing the work.
+Start removing what’s getting in the way.
+Many improvement programmes fail because they’re done to the people doing the work.
+They want the feeling that tomorrow will be slightly less annoying than today.
 This works because teams lead the changes and managers enable them starting with small, safe, reversible experiments.
+Because the same frustrations repeat every day, small fixes add up quickly.

 What is it